catseye/The-Platform/USAGE.markdown

 Run the installer.
 Install it as usual and run it.

-Click the folder icon and select `The-Cats-Eye-Technologies-Platform-0.2.img` from your file system.
+Click the folder icon and select `The-Cats-Eye-Technologies-Platform-0.3.img` from your file system.

 Select your USB stick's drive letter in the "Device" dropdown.
-(If unsure, start a File Explorer and look at what "Devices and drives" says.
+(If unsure, start Windows Explorer and look at what "Devices and drives" says.
 Generally this will be maybe `[E:\]` or `[F:\]`; it will almost certainly **NOT** be `[C:\]` or `[D:\]`!)